-To equip Iowa youth with life skills and introduce them to the emotional, social, and financial realities of being a parent by providing a free, relevant, and research-driven curriculum to schools and youth-serving agencies across Iowa.
+To equip youth and emerging adults with life skills and introduce them to the emotional, social and financial realities of being a parent by providing a free, relevant and research-driven curriculum to schools, colleges, and youth-serving agencies.

-Our vision is to empower Iowa youth to be good stewards of their decision-making responsibilities across their lifespan.
+To empower youth and emerging adults to be good stewards of their decision-making responsibilities across their lifespan.

 Parenting: It's a Life is a free curriculum designed for grades 7-12.
 It introduces teens to the financial realities of being a parent, responsible decision-making, healthy relationships, peer pressure, and concepts related to paternity and child support.
 The teaching materials are a valuable addition to courses in Family and Consumer Sciences, Life Skills, and Health.

 Access the FCS National Standards supported by Parenting: It's a Life curriculum here:

-Click the download button below to access the whole curriculum or any individual module!
+Click the button below to request access to the PIAL curriculum.

 Teen Dating Violence Awareness Program

 Parenting: It's a Life offers a teen dating violence simulation for students called "In Their Shoes" created by the Washington State Coalition Against Domestic Violence.
 During the simulation, students walk through one of six short stories based on real-life scenarios of unhealthy relationships.
 Students make decisions as if they are the main character and then discuss how the relationship impacted the lives of their story's characters.
 As a result of the program, students will be equipped to identify unhealthy relationship characteristics and be empowered to use resources and promote healthy relationships in their own lives.
 We encourage you to have a school counselor present for students in case they feel the need to talk to someone about what they experienced during the program.
 Based on research findings, youth are giving it two thumbs up!